Azure/AppService/_posts/2021-03-31-Secure resilient site with custom domain.md

 az ad app create --display-name securewebapp2021 --reply-urls https://securewebapp2021.azurewebsites.net/.auth/login/aad/callback
 ```

-Replace REPLACE-ME-APPID with the the appId from the returned output.
+Replace REPLACE-ME-APPID in auth.json with the the appId from the returned output.

 For the last placeholder REPLACE-ME-SECRETNAME, this will be the name of an App Setting in your Web App that contains the secret.
 The App Setting can [reference a Key Vault secret](https://docs.microsoft.com/azure/app-service/app-service-key-vault-references) if you prefer.
 You can pick any name.
 I will choose AAD_CLIENT_SECRET.
 To add the secret, run the following command (with the AppId from the previous step).
 If you leave out the password parameter, it will auto-generate a complex password: